Partition of Ireland: Anglo-Irish Treaty

 The Irish War of Independence led to the Anglo-Irish Treaty, between the British government and representatives of the Irish Republic.
 Negotiations between the two sides were carried on between October and December 1921.
-The British delegation consisted of experienced parliamentarians/debaters such as the British Prime Minister Lloyd George, Colonial Secretary Winston Churchill, Leader of the House of Commons Austen Chamberlain, Lord Chancellor Lord Birkenhead and Secretary for War Laming Worthington-Evans - they had clear advantages over the Sinn Féin negotiators.
+The British delegation consisted of experienced parliamentarians/debaters such as the British Prime Minister Lloyd George, Colonial Secretary Winston Churchill, the Leader of the House of Commons Austen Chamberlain, Lord Chancellor Lord Birkenhead and Secretary for War Laming Worthington-Evans - they had clear advantages over the Sinn Féin negotiators.
 While the President of the Irish Republic Éamon de Valera did not participate in the negotiations he did give the Irish delegation specific instructions to provide "the full text of the draft treaty about to be signed" and to await a reply before taking any further action.
 No messages or telegraphs were sent by the Irish delegation to Dublin prior to the signing of the Treaty.
 The Treaty was signed on 6 December 1921.
 Under its terms, the territory of Southern Ireland would leave the United Kingdom within one year and become a self-governing dominion called the Irish Free State.
-The treaty was given legal effect in the United Kingdom through the Irish Free State Constitution Act 1922, and in Ireland by ratification by Dáil Éireann.
+The Treaty was given legal effect in the United Kingdom through the Irish Free State Constitution Act 1922, and in Ireland by ratification by Dáil Éireann.
 Under the former Act, at 1 pm on 6 December 1922, King George V (at a meeting of his Privy Council at Buckingham Palace) signed a proclamation establishing the new Irish Free State.

-Under the treaty, Northern Ireland's parliament could vote to opt out of the Free State.
+Under the Treaty, Northern Ireland's parliament could vote to opt out of the Free State.
 Under Article 12 of the Treaty, Northern Ireland could exercise its opt-out by presenting an address to the King, requesting not to be part of the Irish Free State.
-Once the treaty was ratified, the Houses of Parliament of Northern Ireland had one month (dubbed the Ulster month) to exercise this opt-out during which time the provisions of the Government of Ireland Act continued to apply in Northern Ireland.
-According to barrister and legal writer Austen Morgan, the wording of the treaty allowed the impression to be given that the Irish Free State temporarily included the whole island of Ireland, but legally the terms of the treaty applied only to the 26 counties, and the government of the Free State never had any powers—even in principle—in Northern Ireland.
+Once the Treaty was ratified, the Houses of Parliament of Northern Ireland had one month (dubbed the Ulster month) to exercise this opt-out during which time the provisions of the Government of Ireland Act continued to apply in Northern Ireland.
+According to barrister and legal writer Austen Morgan, the wording of the Treaty allowed the impression to be given that the Irish Free State temporarily included the whole island of Ireland, but legally the terms of the Treaty applied only to the 26 counties, and the government of the Free State never had any powers—even in principle—in Northern Ireland.
 On 7 December 1922 the Parliament of Northern Ireland approved an address to George V, requesting that its territory not be included in the Irish Free State.
 This was presented to the king the following day and then entered into effect, in accordance with the provisions of Section 12 of the Irish Free State (Agreement) Act 1922.
-The treaty also allowed for a re-drawing of the border by a Boundary Commission.
+The Treaty also allowed for a re-drawing of the border by a Boundary Commission.